Diploma in Psychology & Community Development (N11)

 Further Studies

-Graduates may pursue further studies at institutions of higher learning, both locally and overseas.
-As PCD is a broad-based diploma, graduates have a wide array of study choices, including those in psychology, social sciences, humanities and business.
+Graduates may pursue further studies at both local and overseas universities.
+As PCD is a broad-based diploma, graduates have a wide array of choices, including programmes in fields such as psychology, the social sciences, humanities and business.

 The following universities grant advanced standing to PCD graduates: